azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ```

 #### Index Cardinality
 Unlike GeoMesa, cardinality of indices isn't a static feature configured by the user.
 GeoWave's query planning and optimization attempts to determine the usefulness of an index for a given query based on the statistics it gathers on ingest.

 #### Specialized Index Types
-Another Point of divergence between these projects in terms of extra index support is GeoWave's intent to support specialized indices which can take advantage of various assumptions which are domain specific.
-Exact-match (as opposed to fuzzy) indices for text are not the same as exact indices for numbers or dates or even fuzzy indexing (through n-grams) of that same text.
-The specialization here makes it possible for GeoWave to index in ways that are sensitive to the types of data in question and even to the expectations of use (i.e. fuzzy vs exact and range-based vs exact queries).
+Another point of divergence between these projects in terms of extra index support is GeoWave's intent to support specialized indices
+which can take advantage of various assumptions which are domain specific.
+Exact-match (as opposed to fuzzy) indices for text are not the
+same as exact indices for numbers or dates or even fuzzy indexing (through n-grams) of that same text.
+The specialization here makes it possible
+for GeoWave to index in ways that are sensitive to the types of data in question and even to the expectations of use (i.e. fuzzy vs exact and range-based vs exact queries).

 #### Future Development
 Documentation for GeoWave mentions the possibility of adding n-gram based fuzzy indexing of text fields (so that searches based on a subset of the data in a field can be used).
 It appears as though this feature is already in the works, as an n-gram table is currently generated on ingest in the development branch of GeoWave.

 # Appendix B: Details of Ingest Tooling

 The datasets that were tested as part of the performance testing were ingested into GeoWave and GeoMesa through the development of a Spark based ingest tool.
-This ingest tool has a common codebase for creating an `RDD[SimpleFeature]` out of the varios raw data formats; it also includes Spark-based writers
+This ingest tool has a common codebase for creating an `RDD[SimpleFeature]` out of the various raw data formats; it also includes Spark-based writers
 for writing those `RDD[SimpleFeature]`'s into GoeMesa and GeoWave.
-While the tooling uses GeoWave and GeoMesa functionality for actually writing the data
+While the tooling uses GeoWave and GeoMesa functionality for writing the data
-to Accumulo, and has been reviewed by the GeoWave and GeoMesa core development teams, we felt it necessary to explain our reasons for not using
+to Accumulo, and has been reviewed by the GeoWave and GeoMesa core development teams,
-the project's own ingest tooling for this effort.
+we felt it necessary to explain our reasons for not using the project's own ingest tooling for this effort.
 This can be explained in the following reasons:
-- Though both tools are relatively well documented, the large number of arguments necessary for even the simplest interaction can be intimidating for new users.
+- Though both tools are relatively well documented, the large number of arguments necessary for even the simplest interaction can make it difficult for users who are unfamiliar with the tooling to not fall into traps and get stuck on errors.
 The unwieldy nature of both tools is likely fallout from the high degree of complexity in the underlying systems rather than any obvious inadequacy in the design of either project.
-- We were not able to complete early experiments with GeoWave’s command line tooling for the out-of-the-box Map-Reduce ingest support was because of Hadoop classpath issues.
+- We were not able to complete early experiments with GeoWave’s command line tooling for the out-of-the-box Map-Reduce ingest support.
+This was likely because of Hadoop classpath issues.
 Due to the size and scope of the data being used, local ingests were deemed insufficiently performant.
-- Because the systems we’re comparing for usability and performance are so complex, equivalent (to the extent that this is possible) schemas (which are encoded GeoTools SimpleFeatureTypes for our purposes) are desirable.
-Building simple features and their types explicitly within the body of a program proved to be relatively simple to reason about, and there were concerns about the ingesting data exactly matching, and by using our own tooling we had better control
+- Because the systems we were comparing for usability and performance are so complex, equivalent (to the extent that this is possible) schemas, which are encoded GeoTools SimpleFeatureTypes for our purposes, were desirable.
+Building simple features and their types explicitly within the body of a program proved to be relatively simple to reason about, and there were concerns about the ingesting data exactly matching.
+By using our own tooling we had better control over this aspect of the ingest process.

 For these reason, we chose to develop our own ingest tooling.
 A negative impact that this has is that we were unable to compare the performance of the ingest process between the tools.
-A positive that can be gained from this effort is if the ingest tooling codebase can be merged with GeoMesa and GeoWave ingest
+A potential positive result that can be gained from this effort would be for ingest tooling codebase to be merged with GeoMesa and GeoWave ingest
 tooling and concepts, as well as similar ingest tooling for projects such as GeoTrellis, to provide a common
 platform for performing ingests into big geospatial data systems.

 # Appendix C: Details of Ingested Data